2016-10-08 17:24:13 • ID: 1520

 This lithic material is characterized by a large number of retouched bladelets including more than 1,500 Dufour bladelets with alternate retouch associated with unipolar bladelet cores of pyramidal morphology.
 This ensemble could be interpreted as a Proto- Aurignacian, both by typology and technology.

-In addition there are also many tools of an Aurignacien typique like carinated scrapers (cores), Aurignacian blades and strangulated blades.
-Actually it is not known if this ensemble represents the effect of geological or curatory mixing of two technocomplexes, or if these artifacts were once the part of a single find horizon.
+Actually it is not known if this combination of Protoaurignacian and Aurignacian features represents the effect of geological or curatory mixing of two technocomplexes, or if these artifacts were once the part of a single find horizon.

 Provenance: J. Meller Collection